Bhavan's Vivekananda College

 Bhavan's Vivekananda College popularly Bhavan's Sainikpuri, is a graduate and postgraduate college in Sainikpuri Post, Neredmet, Secunderabad, India.
 The institute was established by the Bharatiya Vidya Bhavan trust in 1993.
 It offers graduate and postgraduate courses in Science, Commerce and Humanities.

 Campus

 The campus is spread over 50 acre, housing Bhavan's Sri RamaKrishna Vidyalaya and Aurobindo Junior College.
 The college has recreational and sports facilities including a cricket ground, football ground, basketball court and volleyball court.

-Physical sciences department
+Physical sciences departments

-The physical sciences has three departments.
+There are three departments in the physical sciences: